OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ReadReclamationHDB/ReadReclamationHDB.md

-The primary metadata necessary to read the time series are a site data type identifier (SDI) and, if reading a model time series, a model run identifier (MRI). hese values can be selected directly (from long lists), or selected through incremental selection of other data.
+The primary metadata necessary to read the time series are a site data type identifier (SDI) and, if reading a model time series, a model run identifier (MRI). these values can be selected directly (from long lists), or selected through incremental selection of other data.
 Both options are provided for flexibility where appropriate.